sh0ji/tabtrap/README.md

 // non-es6
 var tabtrap = require('tabtrap')

-// initialize with the static .trap() method tabtrap.trap('.modal')
+// initialize with the static .trapAll() method to trap multiple elements tabtrap.trapAll('.modal')

-// initialize with the class
+// initialize with the class (only traps the first element found) new tabtrap('.modal')
-new tabtrap('.modal')
 ```